asval211/king_county_housing_data/README.md

 ## Data

 We used data from kc_house_data.csv and column_names.md.
-This data contains the following information:
+This data is based on 2015 numbers and contains the following information:

 * **id** - unique ID for a house
 * **date** - date house was sold